allenliuzihao/LargeMatrixMultiply/README.md

 ## Benchmarks and Sparsity Analysis

 The repository includes simple microbenchmarks for sparse and dense matrix/vector kernels.
 Below are representative results and a short interpretation of their implications for when sparse formats help.
-Benchmark is performed on Intel(R) Core(TM) i9-10900K CPU @ 3.70GHz, 3696 Mhz, 10 Core(s), 20 Logical Processor(s).

 Raw benchmark output (measured in microseconds):